Chemical ChangesCommon Misconceptions

 Misconception 2: "The reducing agent is the thing that gets reduced"

 This is the opposite!
 The reducing agent is the substance that causes another substance to be reduced — by giving away its own electrons.
 The reducing agent itself is oxidised (loses electrons).
-Think of it this way: the reducing agent "reduces" the other substance by handing over electrons, but in doing so, it gets oxidised itself.
-Similarly, the oxidising agent is itself reduced.
+Think of a reducing agent like a volunteer who gives their own money (electrons) to help others.
+The volunteer becomes poorer (oxidised) but helps someone else get richer (reduced).
+The "agent" is the helper, not the thing being helped.
+Similarly, the oxidising agent is itself reduced — it accepts the electrons and is the one that gains.

 Misconception 3: "Oxidation and reduction can happen independently"